Last Updated: May 12, 2021

-Typically the home page of a website serves as the most significant landing page for both new and returning visitors.
+Typically, the home page of a website serves as the most significant landing page for both new and returning visitors.
 Essentially, this single page creates an overall impression of your company in a matter of seconds.
-If your home page does not spark the interest of the user, they will typically leave your website rather than checking out any subpages.
+If your home page does not both impress and spark the interest of the user, they will typically leave your website rather than checking out any subpages.

 So, if your home page is so important, what exactly should it do?

 Text-based content alone can be dull, boring, and potentially overwhelming.
 At the same time, audio can be obtrusive, especially if your clients are in the corporate world.
 Instead, engaging visual elements are an excellent way to create interest in your company with a level of creativity.

 Some examples of visual elements that can be used: